Prism-Client/Aether-UI/README.md

 **Aether is a UI component library engine for Minecraft**, and LWJGL projects (or anything really).
 You can create your own renderer implementation, or use the default implementation with *[NanoVG](https://github.com/memononen/nanovg "An anti-aliased vector graphics library")*, a **Anti-Aliased vector graphics library**.
 It is desgined to be concise and very flexible.

-**The project is in early stages of development, many bugs may arise, and features might be lacking.**
+**The project is in early stages of development, many bugs may arise, and features might be lacking.
+Please join the discord if you have any questions or need help [here](https://discord.gg/jg3aWfASPp)**

 # Getting started